-The ADC08D1000 has the capability to precisely reset its sampling clock input to DCLK output relationship as determined by the user-supplied DCLK\RST pulse.
-This allows multiple ADCs in a system to have their DCLK (and data) outputs transition at the same time with respect to the shared CLK input that all the ADCs use for sampling.
+The ADC08D502 has the capability to precisely reset its sampling clock input to DCLK output relationship as determined by the user-supplied DCLK\RST pulse.
+This allows multiple ADCs in a system to have their DCLK (and data) outputs transition at the same time with respect to the shared CLK input that they all use for sampling.

-The DCLK\RST signal must observe some timing requirements that are shown in Figure 8, Figure 9 and Figure 10 of the Timing Diagrams.
-The DCLK\RST pulse must be of a minimum width and its desertion edge must observe setup and hold times with respect to the CLK input rising edge.
-These times are specified in the AC Converter Electrical Characteristics.
+The DCLK\RST signal must observe some timing requirements that are shown in Figure 6, Figure 7, and Figure 8 of the Timing Diagrams.
+The DCLK\RST pulse must be of a minimum width and its deassertion edge must observe setup and hold times with respect to the CLK input rising edge.
+These times are specified in the AC Electrical Characteristics Table.

-The DCLK\RST signal can be asserted asynchronous to the input clock.
-If DCLK\RST is asserted, the DCLK output is held in a designated state.
+The DCLK\RST signal can be asserted asynchronous to the input clock If DCLK\RST is asserted, the DCLK output is held in a designated state.
 The state in which DCLK is held during the reset period is determined by the mode of operation (SDR/DDR) and the setting of the Output Edge configuration pin or bit.
-(Refer to Figure 8, Figure 9 and Figure 10 for the DCLK reset state conditions).
-Therefore, depending upon when the DCLK\RST signal is asserted, there may be a narrow pulse on the DCLK line during this reset event.
-When the DCLK\RST signal is de-asserted in synchronization with the CLK rising edge, the next CLK falling edge synchronizes the DCLK output with those of other ADC08D1000s in the system.
-The DCLK output is enabled again after a constant delay (relative to the input clock frequency) which is equal to the CLK input to DCLK output delay (tSD).
+(Refer to Figure 6, Figure 8, and Figure 8 for the DCLK reset conditions).
+Therefore depending upon when the DCLK\RST signal is asserted, there may be a narrow pulse on the DCLK line during this reset event.
+When the DCLK\RST signal is de-asserted in synchronization with the CLK rising edge, the next CLK falling edge synchronizes the DCLK output with those of other ADC08D502s in the system.
+The DCLK output is enabled again after a constant delay which is equal to the CLK input to DCLK output delay (tAD).
 The device always exhibits this delay characteristic in normal operation.